 Will teeth whitening work on false teeth?

-No. Teeth whitening won't work on dentures, crowns, fillings or veneers.
+Teeth whitening doesn't work on dentures, crowns, fillings or veneers.

 What are the risks of teeth whitening?

-No matter what treatment you use, there is a chance your gums can be sensitive to the chemicals used in teeth whitening, especially if you already have sensitive teeth.
+No matter what treatment you use, there's a chance your gums will be sensitive to the chemicals used in teeth whitening, particularly if you already have sensitive teeth.
 There's also a chance of burns to gums and some of the whitening kits used at home can harm tooth enamel.

 What if I'm not happy with the results?

 If you're concerned that teeth whitening by a dental professional has harmed you, contact the Dental Complaints Service on 0208 253 0800.
 This is an expert, free and independent service that can help if you have a complaint about private dental care.